 Resident Well-being

-Residents in our program take advantage of the many benefits Madison and the surrounding area have to offer.
-We frequently gather after work for group dinners; go for runs and bike rides; hike and camp in Wisconsin’s incredible state park system; or hang out at one of Madison’s many concert venues.
+Outside of work, residents take advantage of the many benefits Madison and the surrounding area have to offer.
+We frequently hold “Class Nights,” gather after work for group dinners, go for runs and bike rides, hike and camp in Wisconsin’s incredible state park system, or hang out at one of Madison’s many concert venues.
 True to our Midwest ease, Wisconsin is consistently ranked one of the least stressed states in the nation.

 Living in Madison

-The University of Wisconsin Hospitals and Clinics are located in Madison, Wisconsin, the state’s capital and beloved isthmus city set between the two largest of five sparkling lakes boasting beautiful scenery and plentiful outdoor adventure year-round, as well as vibrant arts, culinary, and education hubs.
+The University of Wisconsin Hospitals and Clinics are located in Madison, Wisconsin, the state’s capital and beloved isthmus city set between the two largest of five sparkling lakes boasting beautiful scenery and plentiful outdoor adventure year-round, as well as vibrant arts, culinary, education, technology, and biohealth hubs.

 Madison is consistently ranked one of the best places to live in the U.S. on measures ranging from fitness to food to family life.
 Some have even called it the best city ever!